-Insurance benefits from the concept of diversification, where adding an independent policy to a portfolio increases the aggregate risk by less than the risk of the added policy on a standalone basis.
+Insurance benefits from the concept of diversification, where adding an independent policy to a portfolio increases the aggregate risk by less than the risk of the standalone policy.

-- The insurer needs to understand if the added risk is diversifiable (aka idiosyncratic) - Risk that is nondiversifiable is said to be systematic.
+- The insurer needs to understand if a risk is diversifiable (aka idiosyncratic) - Diversification benefit: adding a unit to a portfolio increases the risk of the portfolio less than the risk of the standalone unit - Risk that is nondiversifiable is said to be systematic.
 This typically means that: - there is a common underlying cause or some other factor causing dependence among multiple units (e.g. catastrophes that impact multiple units), or - there is a single unit that has a large influence on the total loss (e.g. a line of business that has huge losses relative to the other lines)